+Schools Sickness Absence Policy Schools HR Advisory Team A

-15.1 The Head Teacher should use discretion in deciding when it is reasonable and justified to invoke the formal procedure rather than operate mechanistic trigger points to query an employee's frequent sickness absence.
+- 15.1 The Head Teacher (or designated person) should use their discretion in deciding when it is reasonable and justified to invoke the formal procedure rather than automatically applying trigger points in relation to an employee's frequent sickness absence.
 Matters such as a previous medical condition, circumstances associated with the employee's post and/or working conditions, or medical conditions that are unlikely to recur (e.g. fractures of limbs) will be taken into account before invoking formal procedures.
-Each case will be considered on merit and in accordance with the School's Sickness Absence Procedure.
-Absences that relate to leave or reasons other than sickness (e.g. attending jury service) will be disregarded for the purposes of the formal procedure.
-Where an employee has absences due to injury at work, in all cases advice from HR must be sought.

-15.2 Taking into account the above, should the staff member's level of sickness absence still give cause for concern, which may include failing to return to work within the review period or failure to meet the targets set, a second stage (formal) meeting may be arranged following receipt of further medical evidence and/or occupational health advice.

-15.3 The member of staff should be given a minimum of 5 working days written notice of the meeting and be informed of the right to be accompanied/represented by a trade union representative or work colleague.

-15.4 The second stage formal meeting will explore in more detail any further medical evidence and the reasons for the absence(s) and, if necessary and appropriate, further action will be taken by the designated person to improve the employee's attendance or wellbeing.
+Each case will be considered on a case-by-case basis and in accordance with the School's Sickness Absence Procedure.
+Absences that relate to leave or reasons other than sickness (e.g. attending medical appointments) will be disregarded for the purposes of the formal procedure.
+Where an employee has absences due to an injury at work, advice from the School's HR Advisory team must be sought in all cases. - 15.2 Taking into account the above, if the employee's level of sickness absence still gives cause for concern, which may include failing to return to work within the review period or failure to meet the targets set, a second stage (formal) meeting may be arranged following receipt of further medical evidence and/or occupational health advice. - 15.3 The employee should be given a minimum of 5 working days (excluding school closure periods) written notice of the meeting and be informed of the right to be accompanied/represented by a trade union representative or work colleague. - 15.4 The second stage formal meeting will explore in more detail any further medical evidence and the reasons for the absence(s) and, if necessary and appropriate, further action will be taken by the designated person to improve the employee's attendance or wellbeing.
 Again, reasonable adjustments and support mechanisms should be discussed.
-The designated person will put his/her observations about any apparent pattern of absence to the employee directly so that the employee has the opportunity to provide an explanation and will seek, in conjunction with the employee, to identify ways in which the employer could assist him/her to improve future attendance and to set reasonable targets and time limits to that end.
-A further review period may be set, which will normally be no longer than three months.

-15.5 Employees suffering from conditions of an intimate nature may choose to discuss sensitive health issues with a person of the same gender or an alternative appropriate person, the identity of whom will be agreed between the employee and the designated person.
-Intimate details of the illness do not need to be disclosed, although decisions will be taken on the information available.

-15.6 If there are any reasonable grounds for concluding that the employee's absence was not genuinely for the reason given, the Head Teacher (or designated person) will put the evidence to the employee directly so that s/he has the opportunity to respond and provide an explanation.
+The designated person will put their observations about any apparent pattern of absence to the employee directly so that the employee has the opportunity to provide an explanation and will seek, in conjunction with the employee, to identify ways in which the employer could assist them to improve future attendance and to set reasonable targets.
+A further review period may be set, which will normally be no longer than three months. - 15.5 Employees suffering from conditions of an intimate nature may choose to discuss sensitive health issues with a person of the same gender or an alternative appropriate person, the identity of whom will be agreed between the employee and the designated person.
+Intimate details of the illness do not need to be disclosed, although decisions will be taken on the information available. - 15.6 If there are any reasonable grounds for concluding that the employee's absence was not genuinely for the reason given, the Head Teacher (or designated person) will put the evidence to the employee directly so that they have the opportunity to respond and provide an explanation.
 If any further action is required, this would normally be undertaken in accordance with the disciplinary policy.

-15.7 A record of the stage two formal review meeting will be made detailing the discussion, date of and reason for absence and outcome and confirmed in writing to the member of staff and his/her trade union representative/work colleague within 5 working days.
+15.7 A record of the stage two formal review meeting will be made detailing the discussion, date of and reason for absence and outcome and confirmed in writing to the employee and their trade union representative (if in attendance) within 5 working days (excluding school closure periods).

-16 Outcomes of stage 2
+16 Outcomes of Stage 2